XMPro/Blueprints-Accelerators-Patterns/Accelerators/Smart Assets - Heat Exchanger View/README.md

 	* Ensure there is data in the live view at the Post telemetry agents

 <details>
-  <summary markdown="span">Expand to view screenshot of a successfully running data stream with live data</summary>
+  <summary markdown="span">Expand to view a screenshot of a successfully running data stream with live data</summary>

 ![Running Data Stream](Images/DataStream_Running.png)
 </details>